 Even other, seemingly random, events depicted in the film have a historical basis.
-181’s discovery of two beer barrels that they pass and then manage to navigate to on their return journey, is based on an experience Peter Dickens had in March 1943.
+181’s discovery of two beer barrels that they manage to navigate to on their return journey, is based on an experience Peter Dickens had in March 1943.
 When investigating apparent mines, his crew found two barrels of Guinness.
 Knowing the hindrance they would add to an already crowded deck during action, Dickens reluctantly ordered them to be left.
 But his navigator was able to fix their location and the following morning, even in fog, the crew were able to recover their prize.
 Dickens makes no mention of Customs men, or even of informing them…6

 Had The Broad Fourteens been released earlier in the war it might conceivably have become better known and be more readily available today.
 Fortunately it was selected for preservation by the Imperial War Museum in 1967, noting that it was not in in the British Film Institute’s listings.1 A higher resolution version of the film, shown in four parts, is available on the Imperial War Museum’s website.